 The US Constitution currently recognized as “the law of the land” was created in secret by a homogenous group of wealthy elites representing their proprietary interests.
 At this time, only 5-8% of the population of this land were considered “people” – thus creating a cultural and legal foundation for the oppression of the populace.
 It has taken broad, deep social movements to pass the Bill of Rights and subsequent amendments to expand protections and rights.

-We offer this work to our fellow civilians with humility, and with audacity to those in power who will try to quell us.
+We offer this work to our fellow civilians with humility, and with the audacity to those in power who will try to quell us.
 If you want to keep updated and be a part of this work, please join us!